HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

     Instead of simply adding replicates together, which can lead to sample bias towards samples with greater sequencing depth, each sample replicate is depth-normalized first and then averaged prior to generating the fragment pileups.
+This necessitates setting a target depth for peak calling.

 - Duplicate read normalization